Wounding and grievous bodily harm (GBH) offences are set out in the Crimes Act 1900 (NSW), part 3 division 6.

 If the prosecution disproves any of the three elements listed above then that the defence will not be made out.
 If they are unable to disprove any of the elements then offender should be found not guilty.

-Penalties for Grievous Bodily Harm & Wounding in NSW
+Penalties For Causing Grievous Bodily Harm & Wounding In NSW

 The Court may impose any of the following conditions: